JALsnipe/swift-style-guide/README.md

 }
 ```

-Factory methods can also be used and be prefixed with factory_
+Factory methods can also be used and be prefixed with `factory_`

-example factory_userWithAgeRestriction
+example: `factory_userWithAgeRestriction`

 If needed it is permissible to create test helpers for factories used in multiple testing files, example reading stored JSON or building a stubbed object.

+Tests should not rely on any network calls.
+All calls for server configuration files should be stubbed with local JSON files loaded from the test bundle at runtime.
+If a model is changed on the server-side, it is the developer's responsibility to update the local JSON file to match what was changed.
+This ensures that module tests are always up to date with the latest configuration file data model.

 #### Test File Structure ####